geropl/git-mcp-go/README.md

 The Git MCP Server can now monitor and operate on multiple repositories simultaneously.
 You can specify repositories in several ways:

-1. Using the `-r/--repository` flag (single repository, for backward compatibility)
+1. Using the `-r/--repository` flag:
-2. Using the `--repositories` flag (can be specified multiple times)
-3. Providing repository paths as arguments after the command
+   - With comma-separated paths: `-r=/path/to/repo1,/path/to/repo2`
+   - With multiple flag instances: `-r=/path/to/repo1 -r=/path/to/repo2`
+2. As positional arguments: `serve /path/to/repo1 /path/to/repo2`
+3. A combination of both approaches

 When using multiple repositories, the server will default to the first repository for operations where a specific repository is not specified.